 - 1. In addition to ICU Admission orders, the physician completes the Analgesia, Sedation orders as indicated.
 The physician will write a goal or level of sedation using the Sedation Scale as currently approved by OVMC. - 2.
-The registered nurse will first assess the patient for pain using the Olive View-UCLA Pain Assessment & Management Protocol and document accordingly on the patient's electronic medical record. - a.
-Assess patient for pain utilizing the Numerical Scale (1-10) or Faces of Pain, if patient is able to communicate - b.
+The registered nurse will first assess the patient for pain using the Olive View-UCLA Pain Assessment & Management Protocol and document accordingly on the 24 Hour Pain Flow Sheet. - a.
+Assess patient for pain utilizing the Numerical Scale (1-10) or Faces of Pain, if patient is able to communicate. - b.
 If the patient is unable to communicate, assess patient using the Critical Care Pain Observation Tool (CPOT).
 (Refer to Olive View UCLA Medical Center Policy #1011 v.1: "Pain Management Policy) - c.
 Reassess patient for pain before and after all painful procedures. - d.
 Patients that are sedated and/or are receiving a neuromuscular blocker may not be able to demonstrate any signs of pain. - e.
 Assess and document vital signs according to ICU Patient Care Standards. - 3.
-The registered nurse will assess and document vital signs and response to intravenous sedation per nursing protocol. - 4.
-If patient unable to achieve a goal sedation score after analgesia and sedation, assess patient for signs and symptoms of delirium, assess vital signs and notify the Physician. - 5.
-If respiratory parameters are not optimized, and the patient is sufficiently receiving deep sedation, neuromuscular blockade
+The registered nurse will assess and document vital signs and response to intravenous sedation as follows: